JustOfPlay/DiscordNitroGenerator/README.md

 # 💰 Donation

-If you find DeltaModLoader helpful and wish to support its development, you can donate via Bitcoin:
+If you like my projects your free to donate:

 Bitcoin Address: bc1qyvc8gyplf3nd8plpz0fw3chf3vs499cxcywypd